 Overall, there is agreement among organizations that their existing IT setups are in need of scrutiny.
-Almost half of the respondents to NNIT's Expectation Barometer 2020 (48 percent) agree that better integration of core IT systems is important, while 35 percent highlight better consolidation of multiple systems.
-This comes as no surprise to NNIT Business Development Director Brian Troelsen:
+Almost half of the respondents of NNIT's Expectation Barometer 2020 (48 percent) agree that better integration of core IT systems is important, while 35 percent highlight better consolidation of multiple systems.
+This comes as no surprise to NNIT Business Development Director, Brian Troelsen:

 "Looking at your existing IT portfolio, and evaluating how well it is integrated and consolidated, is a prerequisite.
 And all endeavors to optimize productivity through digital processes should start there.
 In short, you need to lay the groundwork and build your foundation before you can scale anything."

 According to the survey, a third of the respondents (33 percent) agree that taking better advantage of Cloud solutions will be an important factor.

 "Cloud is in many ways inseparable from digital transformation, so it was expected that respondents would consider it a main driver.
 Cloud solutions have become the obvious choice when looking to increase productivity", says Troelsen.